 Articulation at College of the Redwoods

-Articulation Officer: Jennifer Bailey
+Articulation Officer: Crystal Morse

 Courses are submitted annually in December from our campus articulation office to the state general education review.
 Results from the state review are typically received in late March or early April and effective term is retroactive to the fall semester they were submitted for review.
 To submit course work for GE Review, it is desirable to do so at the same time as you are submitting a new course or submitting a course revision to the Curriculum Committee.